GAumala/QALog/README.md

 the application, no changes to the actual application UI are necessary.
-This service uses [Kotlin coroutines]( https://kotlinlang.org/docs/reference/coroutines-overview.html) and channels to make queue log writes so that it is thread-safe.
-When the button is clicked the service makes a copy of the current logs and shares it via `Intent`.
+This service uses [Kotlin coroutines]( https://kotlinlang.org/docs/reference/coroutines-overview.html) and channels to queue log writes and ensure thread-safe logging.
+When the button is clickeand the service makes a copy of the current logs and shares it via `Intent`.

 ## Setup